Shopify/shopify_app/docs/shopify_app/logging.md

 ## Configuration

-You can configure your log level by changing your `SHOPIFY_LOG_LEVEL` environment variable.
-If `SHOPIFY_LOG_LEVEL` is not set the configuration file with default to `info`.
-To turn off all shopify_app logs you can change this environment variable to `off`.
+Your log level is set to `:info` by default.
+You can change this by going into your configuration file and changing the `log_level` setting.
+You can remove all logs by setting this to `:off`.